dojo/docs/dojo/declare.rst

 dojo.declare
 ============

-:Status: Draft
+:Status: Final
 :Version: 1.0
 :Available: since V0.9

 .. contents::
     :depth: 2

 Javascript doesn't have a Class system like Java, though Dojo provides functionality to simulate this: dojo.declare.
+For some background on JavaScript and prototype-based object orientation see works of `Douglas Crockford <http://javascript.crockford.com/>`_:

+* `Prototypal Inheritance in JavaScript <http://javascript.crockford.com/prototypal.html>`_.
+* `Classical Inheritance in JavaScript <http://javascript.crockford.com/inheritance.html>`_.
+* `Private Members in JavaScript <http://javascript.crockford.com/private.html>`_.

-For some background on JavaScript and prototype-based object orientation, chapter 9 of `David Flanagan's JavaScript: The Definitive Guide, 5th edition <http://www.amazon.com/JavaScript-Definitive-Guide-David-Flanagan/dp/0596101996/ref=sr_1_1?ie=UTF8&s=books&qid=1257280051&sr=8-1>`_ is a good read.
+If you prefer books, chapter 9 of `David Flanagan's JavaScript: The Definitive Guide, 5th edition <http://www.amazon.com/JavaScript-Definitive-Guide-David-Flanagan/dp/0596101996/ref=sr_1_1?ie=UTF8&s=books&qid=1257280051&sr=8-1>`_ is a good read.

 This section has some pretty abstract stuff, and you may wish to skip it on the first read.
 Certainly you can do a lot with Dojo without using dojo.declare or the other object orientation functions.
 But a good knowledge of it will help you program faster and smarter.